kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/data_visualization/data_visualization_intro.md

 - Databricks provides **notebooks** (similar to Jupyter notebooks) that allow data scientists and analysts to write, document, and execute code interactively in languages like Python, Scala, SQL, and R.

-- These notebooks support rich visualizations, inline dhttps://en.wikipedia.org/wiki/Data_and_information_visualization
+- These notebooks support rich visualizations.

 * 9. **Databricks Runtime**: